craflin/umdoc/Doc/manual.md

 # Introduction

 *umdoc* is a Markdown to *LaTeX* to *PDF* converter.
-It is small command line tool, which converts a Markdown file or set of Markdown files with optional layout information written in *LaTeX* into an input file (`.tex` file) for a *LaTeX* engine like `lualatex` or `pdflatex`.
-This file is then converted into a *PDF* document using such an engine.
+It is small command line tool, which converts a Markdown file or set of Markdown files into an input file (`.tex` file) for a *LaTeX* engine like `lualatex` or `pdflatex`.

-The tool can be used in various ways:
+The *LaTeX* engine is then launched to convert the generated file into a *PDF* document.
+Optional layout information written in *LaTeX* may be provided to customize the look and feel of the generated document.

+There are three different modes to use the tool:

-1. It can directly convert a Markdown file (ending with `.md`) into *LaTeX* or *PDF*:
+1. Converting a Markdown file (ending with `.md`) into a *LaTeX* or *PDF* document:
    ```
 umdoc [-t] example.md
 ```
-2. It can read and convert an *umdoc* *XML* file (see section~[](#umdoc-xml-file)), which defines Markdown input files and optional layout information, into a *LaTeX* or *PDF* document:
+2. Converting an *umdoc* *XML* file (see section~[](#umdoc-xml-file)), which provides Markdown input files and optional layout information, into a *LaTeX* or *PDF* document:
    ```
 umdoc [-t] example.xml
 ```

-3. It can simply be launched in a working directory where it expects to find an *umdoc* *XML* file with the name `umdoc.xml`, which is converted *LaTeX* or *PDF*:
+3. Processing the working directory where it expects to find an *umdoc* *XML* file with the name `umdoc.xml`.
+This file is converted into  a *LaTeX* or *PDF* document in the same directory:
    ```
 umdoc [-t]
 ```

-The *umdoc* tool creates a *PDF* document by default.
-The `-t` option tells *umdoc* to stop after creating the *LaTeX* file.
+*umdoc* creates a *PDF* document by default.
+The option `-t` tells *umdoc* to stop after creating the *LaTeX* file.
 (See section~[](#usage) for a full list of accepted command line arguments.)

+## About this Document

+This document describes the usage of this tool (see section~[](#usage)), the format of the *umdoc* *XML* file (see section~[](#umdoc-xml-file)) and it serves as a reference with examples for the supported Markdown features (see section~[](#supported-markdown-features)).

+Additionally, it describes how Markdown is converted into *LaTeX*, which is essential to know for customization.
+However, these descriptions presume advanced knowledge of *LaTeX* and can be ignored by most users.

 ## Motivation

-There are plenty of options out there if you want to write documentation that can be delivered on paper or in form of a *PDF*.
+There are various of options out there if you want to write documentation that can be delivered on paper or in form of a *PDF*.
 A WYSIWYG word processor can be used, you can use a sophisticated markup language like *LaTeX* or a anything in between.
 But, writing documentation should be simple and convenient.
-If you collaborate with others, you want to use something that can easily be version controlled and merged with version control systems like *Git*.
+If you collaborate with others, you want to use something that can easily be merged and version controlled with version control systems like *Git*.
-Hence, using tools that rely on a more or less unreadable format are not an option.
+Hence, using tools that rely on a binary or a more or less human unreadable format are not an option.
-Markup languages have other disadvantages.
+The alternative - markup languages - have other disadvantages.
 You have to know them to use them.
 Markdown on the other hand can easily be learned simply by looking at a Markdown document.
-So, using Markdown and converting it into a neatly formatted document seems like the perfect solution if your documentation needs can be met with basic text formatting constructs.
+Hence, using Markdown and converting it into a neatly formatted printable document is the perfect solution if your documentation needs can be met with basic text formatting constructs.
-But, if it actually comes to converting Markdown into a document, you will realize that it is not as easy as it should be.
+However, converting Markdown into a printable document is not as easy as it should be.

-This is because Markdown was designed to be converted into inner text *HTML* and not into pages.
+One of the reasons for this is that Markdown was designed to be converted into inner text *HTML* and not into printable pages.
-To create a document, you will probably require:
+To create a printable document, you will probably require:
 * The possibility to define the basic layout of a document (cover page, table of contents, etc.).
 * The possibility to define a page header and footer.
-* Support for tables
-* Figure and table environments
+* Figure and table environments.
-* Cross references
+* Cross references within the generated document.
-* Syntax highlighting

-All this cannot not be accomplished with traditional Markdown without heavily relying on *HTML*.
+All this cannot be accomplished with traditional Markdown.
-Hence, you require some extensions to the Markdown language and a way to define the layout of the document to be created.
+Hence, some extensions to the Markdown language and a way to define the layout of the document are required.

 *umdoc* tries to overcome the shortcomings of traditional Markdown with some Markdown extensions inspired by *[GitHub](http://github.com) flavored Markdown* and [Pandoc](http://pandoc.org).
-Additionally, layout information can be specified using an *umdoc* specific *XML* file (see section~[](#umdoc-xml-file)).
+Layout information required to generate the document can be specified using an *umdoc* specific *XML* file (see section~[](#umdoc-xml-file)) and customized *LaTex* classes and commands.

 ##### Project Goals